lakejs/lake-docs/guide/index.md

 ## Why?

-There are many editors out there, but they often either lack key features or are not open enough, finding one that fully fits your needs is not easy.
+There are many rich text editors out there, but finding one that fully meets your needs is not easy.
+They often either lack key features or are not open enough.
 There are usually two types of editors:

 * Basic: These editors often lack some features that are essential to you.
 You need to spend a lot of time to add these features, and the people who do this work need to have advanced programming skills for customization.

-* Commercial: These editors usually have the necessary features, but it is not easy to customize because of their complex structures.
-Most importantly, they require a paid license for commercial use.
+* Commercial: These editors usually include the features you need, but you need to buy a license for commercial use.
+Furthermore, it is not easy to customize because of their complex structures.

-Lake aims to provide as many features as possible while being free for commercial use.
+Lake aims to provide as many features as possible with a simple structure while being free for commercial use under the MIT license.